chrisdone/website/posts/llms.md

 * Mathematicians are having their [AI disillusionment moment, Terrence Tao leads](https://terrytao.wordpress.com/2026/09/11/a-severe-misalignment-of-ai-in-mathematics/), Lisp Curse overlap?
 See also [LLM Curse.](https://chrisdone.com/posts/the-llm-curse/)
 * Martin Fowler is also having [his doubts](https://martinfowler.com/articles/2026-dont-like-llms.html), but the reasoning is immature, lacking any insight.
 Odd.
+* Dan Luu seems to be getting in on the action too, [criticising the meat proxy](https://danluu.com/brain-off/), on, as always, quantitative terms rather than qualitative terms.

 Germinating thoughts: